2x OLYMPIC FINALIST

 "I hope young women can see me and think 'She looks like me and she did that, so I can do it too!'"

-The first American since 1974 to win four consecutive USA titles in the outdoor triple jump, KO finished fourth at the 2016 Olympic Games.
-At the 2021 Olympic Games, KO hopes to become the first American woman to win an Olympic medal in the triple jump.
+The first American since 1974 to win six consecutive U.S. titles in the outdoor triple jump, KO finished fourth at the 2016 Olympic Games.
+At the 2021 Olympic Games, she became the first American woman in history to qualify for two consecutive Olympic finals in the triple jump.

 Even with her monumental achievements, there is one thing more important to KO than gold medal glory.
 "I want my career to signify that you do not have to possess a certain personality, come from a certain background, or look a specific way to accomplish great things."